openshift-kni/example-cnf/documentation/testing.md

 For this to work, we will assume that we have an OCP cluster up and running that meets the [pre-requirements](../README.md#pre-requirements) to launch Example CNF, and that all DCI tools (`dci-openshift-agent`, `dci-openshift-app-agent` and `dci-pipeline`) are installed in a jumphost server which has access to the OCP cluster.

-You can use the Ansible playbooks and roles at <https://github.com/redhatci/ansible-collection-redhatci-ocp/blob/main/roles/example_cnf_deploy/README.md> to automate the use of the Example CNF.
+You can use the Ansible playbooks and roles from [example_cnf_deploy role](https://github.com/redhatci/ansible-collection-redhatci-ocp/blob/main/roles/example_cnf_deploy/README.md) to automate the use of the Example CNF.

+> All test cases referenced in this documentation are supposed to be launched from stable code.
+If you need to test a PR created on this project or related projects (e.g. ansible-collection-redhatci-ocp), you can use [`dci-pipeline-check`](https://docs.distributed-ci.io/dci-pipeline/#dci-pipeline-check) instead.
+For this to work, if the change(s) to address include(s) a PR from this repository, you need to wait until the Github action that builds the example-cnf images finishes, else the DCI job will not use the code that you are proposing on the PR.

 ## Pipeline configuration